 See, this is what I’m talking about.
 I love it.
 Other people don’t.
 Or they’re indifferent.
 So when I proudly announced to J, “I have this great idea for a new pasta to try……cauliflower gnocchi!” and he stared at me kind of blankly, I was confused.
 (Also, maybe a little bit insulted.
 Insulted for my beloved cauliflower.
 [And perhaps also because my idea was awesome, and that should have been obvious.])
 But I quickly followed with, “……and I think I’ll pan-fry it with some brussels sprout leaves and add some lemon zest.”
 To which he replied, “oh, yeah, that does sound good.”
 YES IT DOES.
 And it is.
 So good.

 I set out to make this dish with plans to whip up some garlic-cauliflower mash, then let it drain and cool before turning it into pasta dough.
 Right after I’d finished the mash and set it up to drain in the fridge, my friend D stopped by.
 After talking to him for a few minutes and then wandering back into the kitchen, it occurred to me that my apartment smelled a little……funktastic.
 (Which I suppose is an unavoidable side effect of cooking up an entire head of cauliflower with a ton of garlic.)
 So I asked D, “do you think it smells kind of funny in here?”
 To which he replied, “umm, it smells a little like Chinese food.”
 Which made me think of the one time my cat escaped from my last apartment, then showed up two days later.
-I hugged him and then declared, “he smells like Chinese food!”
+I hugged him and then declared, “he smells like Chinese takeout!”
 My boyfriend at the time picked him up, smelled him, and said, “uh, yeah, he smells like garbage.”

 So, I took that to mean that my house smells like garbage.
 WHATEVER.
 I was still confident in the end result.
 (And my new goal was to feed the finished dish to D, to show him that it didn’t taste like garbage.)
 Once the cauliflower had cooled, I made up the dough, and set up a pot of water to boil.
 But then I heard D gathering up his things in the other room, which was following by him yelling, “I have to go!
 I completely forgot I was supposed to meet someone!”
 Damnit.
 He would leave my stinky house, with memories of garbage smell only.
 Oh well.
 The water was boiling and the dough was ready, so this pasta was happening.